 It’s clear…just turn on the news and you realize that kindness is needed more than ever.
 Some may say that kindness should be taught at home, and as teachers, many of us would agree.

-The truth is though, that some children do not come from homes which are filled with kindness.
-Other homes may be well meaning, but when parents are doing their best just to keep the family afloat, lack of time and energy can get in the way.
+The truth is though, that some children do not come from homes that are filled with kindness.
+Other homes may be well-meaning, but when parents are doing their best just to keep the family afloat, lack of time and energy can get in the way.

 As teachers, more and more we see the need to include character education as part of the curriculum.
 When we teach attributes like kindness, we have a real opportunity to influence children’s lives for the better.